Alpointernet/Alpointernets-Autoclicker/README.md

 • **Mimic Realistic Click**: This option makes each simulated click have a different delay time, making the clicks seem more natural.
 You can adjust the range of delays.

-• **No Delay Mode**: This option "removes" the delay between clicks, but there is still a small delay due to AutoHotkey limitations.
+• **No Delay Mode**: This option "removes" the delay between clicks, but there is still a small delay due to AutoHotkey limitations (the "small" delay is very noticeable when you set your number of clicks too high)

 • **Hold Click Mode**: This setting is useful for bridging.
 When you start the macro with right-click, you can hold the right mouse button to continuously place blocks.